Chronic Sinusitis- symptoms, causes, and treatment

 Antibiotics used for chronic sinusitis treatment

-In chronic sinusitis, the bacteria are gram-negative.
-So, we treat it with antibiotics that act on gram-negative, like macrolide and ciprofloxacin.
 These antibiotics should be given for two to six weeks for chronic sinusitis.
-But in some instances, treatment may extend beyond six months.
+But in some instances, chronic sinusitis treatment may extend beyond six months.

 Surgery for chronic sinusitis